michaelyatco/choredoor/progression-markdowns/ChoreDoor2.md

-### Milestone Project: Avoid the ChoreBot!
+### Project: Chore Door | chore-door

-Your mission is to construct a single-page website that plays a fully-functional game.
-You will see how __HTML__, __CSS__, and __JavaScript__ interact harmoniously to produce a dynamic website and hopefully, you'll have fun along the way!

 Assessment: What's in store?
 More doors!

-Task: Great job!
-You've completed your first objective so now you're going add two more closed doors in the same parent `<div>` as your first door.
+Task: Nice!
+You've completed your first objective.
+Now you're going add two more closed doors in the same parent `<div>` as your first door.

 Under your original `<img>` element, create two new `<img>` elements and assign them the same `src` as your original `<img>` element.
 Their `id` values, however, will be assigned `door2` and `door3` respectively.
 Make sure to place the `id` before the `src`.